Who is allowed to apply for summer internship housing?

 Yes.
 Interns are expected to adhere to their lease, and honor their contract in full.
 Additionally, subletting is not allowed.

-What is the earliest I can move in?
+When is the earliest I can move in?

-What is the latest I can move out?
+When is the latest I can move out?

-The move out date is August 15.
+The latest you are able to move out is August 20th.

 What should I bring?